The Sacred Liturgy

 Leader then says: Let us take a moment in silence to reflect upon these words. (a minute of silence).

 The leader invites everyone to pray the following prayer as the leader prays it out loud:

-May I learn to love You in all things and above all things.
-May I love You with our whole mind, heart, soul and strength.
+Lord, Jesus, may I learn to love You in all things and above all things.
+May I love You with my whole mind, heart, soul, and strength.

 Lord, as I begin this study of worship, help me to examine my own life of prayer and worship.
 Help me to look honestly at my celebration of the Sacraments and to discern how I can enter into these gifts more fully.

 Lord, You come to me so deeply and humbly, hidden within the Liturgy.
 May I have eyes of true faith so that I can discover You and love You in these moments of worship.